CaptainM777/geode/config_files/README.md

 This folder contains configuration files used for setting up the bot before running it.

 ## bots.json
+**IMPORTANT:** This file is created upon running `rake init`.
+It is *not* available when you first clone the repo.

 Stores information about the bots that are available to use, including their names, bot tokens, and prefixes.
-This file is created upon running `rake init`.

 Information in this file should be written like this:
 ```